rayures/deluge/README.md

 `sinaptika/deluge`

 #### Notes:
-Don't use `--net host` on *docker create*, unless you know what you are doing.
+Don't use *--net host* on *docker create*, unless you know what you are doing.
 If you are using more than one interface with deluge, add docker network to container.
 Macvlan works great, so does ipvlan (but ipvlan is not yet included in docker stable).
-If you are having problems with file permission, check `-e D_UID=` and `-e D_D_UMASK=`
+If you are having problems with file permission, check *-e D_UID=* and *-e D_D_UMASK=*
 If you are using only the web interface for accessing deluged, you don't need to
 expose port 58846 on the host.
 If building this image locally, don't forget that compiling latest libtorrent
 will take some time even on modern hw.
 For proxying just deluge-web don't use Apache or Nginx, it's overkill.
 Try caddy?
 If you are proxying more containers on your host, try traefik?
 Both support letsencrypt.
-If you are using dockerfile labels (docker-gen, etc), you can remove existing ones without worry.
+If you are using dockerfile labels (docker-gen, etc), you can remove/change existing ones.
 All of the above is ofc just an opinion and ymmv.

-**For advance uses or more customization consider using separate images for deluged and deluge-web.**
+**For advance uses or more customization, consider using separate images for deluged and deluge-web.**
 [deluged github](https://github.com/git-sinaptika/deluged)
 [deluged dockerhub](https://hub.docker.com/r/sinaptika/deluged/)
 [deluge-web github](https://github.com/git-sinaptika/deluge-web)